LeeHowes/CPP/paper_framework_sources/p1898_forward_progress_delegation.md

  * Add `get_scheduler` CPO.
  * Additional wording to the `sync_wait` CPO specifying that it will pass an `executor_provider` to the `submit` method of the passed `sender`.
  * Add `on` CPO to apply the `scheduler` both upstream and downstream.
+ * Ensure that all asynchronous algorithms propagate the scheduler from the output to the input when this makes sense.

 ## Concept scheduler_provider
 ### Summary